ask2rg/OCR-Pro/README.md

 ## How does it work?

-The script use [Google OCR Technology](https://support.google.com/drive/answer/176692), as you know you can convert image files to text with Google Drive, uploade file to Google Drive and then Open file with Google Docs.
+The script use Google's OCR Technology, as you know you can [convert image files to text with Google Drive](https://support.google.com/drive/answer/176692), uploade file to Google Drive and then Open file with Google Docs.
 It does use same concept and automate the whole process.

 Collect image or PDF file from the user, Upload file to my Google Drive and then Create .doc file using Input-Image-File with enabling OCR option.
 Once the DOC file creates, the script will copy all text inside doc file and provide it as an output.
 At last, it will delete both image and DOC file, all tasks will be done by Google App Script.